Muar (town): Early history

+Sultan Ali's rule and cession to Johor

-Muar was the royal town of northern Johor once.
-A civil war between the prince of Sultan Hussein Shah; Tengku Ali dan Dato' Temenggong Daeng Ibrahim which was later settled by a treaty of agreement and understanding signed in Singapore between the British and Tengku Ali; that ceded the control of the rest of state of Johor (except Muar region) formally to Temenggong Ibrahim in returns of the sultan title with the condition the title is not hereditary for succession, and recognition of him as Sultan Ali and his reign ruled over the Muar region (state) of the area lies between the Muar River and Kesang River with an annual pension from the British Government under the terms of the treaty.
-Although Sultan Ali was in fact the real heir of the Johor Sultanate but due to his weakness, the Temenggong became the de facto ruler instead and begin the rule of the Temenggung in Johor onwards.
+A civil war broke off between Tengku Ali, the issue of Sultan Hussein Shah, and Dato' Temenggong Daeng Ibrahim, which was later settled by a treaty of agreement signed in Singapore between the British and Tengku Ali.
+Consequently, Tengku Ali formally cedes the rest of Johor but Muar to Temenggong Daeng Ibrahim in returns of the "Sultan" title, with the condition that the title is not hereditary.
+Tengku Ali was invested as the Sultan of Muar, with an annual pension from the British Government under the terms of the treaty.
+The sovereign state of Muar, also known as Kesang, covers an area between the Muar and Kesang rivers.

+Although Sultan Ali was in fact the real heir of the Johor Sultanate through the Bendahara lineage, but due to his weakness, the Temenggong was named the de facto ruler instead, founding the current ruling House of Temenggong.
 Sultan Ali delegated the administrative affairs of Muar to the Raja Temenggung of Muar (also known by the title of Temenggong Paduka Tuan of Muar) and rather spent most of his time in Malacca.

-Muar was sparsely populated in 1855 and had a population of 800 and no formal structure of government was formed.
-In 1860, Sultan Ali reportedly borrowed $53,600 from a Chettiar money lender, Kavana Chana Shellapah and signed an agreement with Shellapah to contribute a portion of his monthly allowance to repay his debt.
-However, Sultan Ali found himself unable to pay settle his debts in time, and an angry Shellapah wrote to the British government in 1866.
-Pressured to liquidate his debts in time, Sultan Ali granted Shellapah the right to trade off Muar to the Raja Temenggung of Muar|Temenggong of Johor as mortgage if he is unable to pay off his debts in time.
-His relations with Temenggong Daeng Ibrahim remained strained; in 1860, Sultan Ali allowed a Bugis adventurer, Suliwatang, the chiefs of Rembau and Sungei Ujong to settle in Muar and prepare themselves for an attack on Johor.
-Such bad blood between the Sultan Ali and Temenggong Daeng Ibrahim passed down to the Temenggong's son, Temenggong Abu Bakar, who succeeded his father after the former died in 1862.
-Shortly after Temenggong Abu Bakar became the Temenggong of Johor, he sent a letter to Sultan Ali to reassert of Johor's sovereignty over Segamat.
-Continued disputes over the sovereignty of Segamat led to an outbreak of a war between the Temenggong's men with the Sultan's.
-Eleven years later in 1873, attempts made by Suliwatang to collect custom taxes from inhabitants at the Muar estuary led to further conflict with Temenggong Abu Bakar's (who became Maharaja in 1868 and finally Sultan later in 1885, 8 years after death of Sultan Ali) men.
+Muar was sparsely populated in 1855 with a population of 800 people, and no formal structure of government was formed.
+In 1860, Sultan Ali reportedly borrowed $53,600 from a Chettiar money lender, Kavana Chana Shellapah and signed an agreement with him to contribute a portion of his monthly allowance to repay his debt.
+However, Sultan Ali found himself unable to pay settle his debts in time, and a frustrated Shellapah wrote to the British government in 1866.
+Pressured to liquidate his debts in time, Sultan Ali granted Shellapah the right to trade off Muar to the Raja Temenggung as mortgage if he is unable to do so.
+His relations with Temenggong Daeng Ibrahim remained strained; in 1860, Sultan Ali allowed a Bugis adventurer, Suliwatang, and the Negri chiefs of Rembau and Sungei Ujong to settle in Muar and prepare themselves for an attack on Johor.
+Such bad blood between the Sultan Ali and Temenggong Daeng Ibrahim passed down to the Temenggong's son, Abu Bakar, who succeeded his father after the former died in 1862.
+Shortly after Abu Bakar became the Temenggong of Johor, he sent a letter to Sultan Ali to reassert of Johor's sovereignty over Segamat.
+Continued disputes over the sovereignty of Segamat has culminated into an outbreak of a war between the Temenggong's faction with the Sultan's.
+Eleven years later in 1873, attempts made by Suliwatang to collect custom taxes from inhabitants at the Muar estuary further soured the relationship with Temenggong Abu Bakar's men.
+Temenggong Abu Bakar became the Maharaja of Johor in 1868, and eventually Sultan in 1885.